micropython/micropython/docs/samd/tutorial/intro.rst

 SAMD device.
 Most of the boards support the following easy procedure for firmware upload.

-- connect the board by an USB-A/USB-Micro cable to your PC.
+- Connect the board by an USB-A/USB-Micro cable to your PC.
-- push the reset button twice.
+- Push the reset button twice.
 Then, a drive should pop up at the PC's file manager.
 Many boards have a on-board RGB LED, which first lights up red, and then changes it's color to green.
 The timing of the double push is sometimes tricky.
 So you may have to try to get the proper rhythm.
 - Copy the .uf file to that newly opened drive.
 A LED on the board may flash a while.
-When the copy is finished, the board drive will disappear and the RGB led will turn from green to another state.
+When the copy is finished, the board drive will disappear and the RGB led will turn from green to the initial state.

 Serial prompt
 -------------